 An Internal Proof

-Yesterday, I covered this patient’s skin and showed my nurses the insides of the wall structure of this patient.
+So, during the surgery yesterday, I covered this patient’s skin and showed my nurses the insides of the wall structure of this patient.
 Beautiful anatomy.
-Clean and well preserved, and exactly the same as the next lady who was white.
+Clean and well preserved, and exactly the same as the next lady who was caucasian.
 No difference whatsoever.
 The only difference was the color of the skin.

-In a society burdened by the stupidity of racism and its unfathomable nonsense, I have had the privilege of seeing the insides of all races.
-They are all the same.
+In a society burdened by the stupidity of racism and its unfathomable nonsense, I have had a very unique perspective; A view of the inner-workings of the human body.
+Regardless of skin color, they are all the same.
 Same blood, same fatty tissue, same muscle walls, same intestines, same liver, same pancreas, and the list goes on.
 Racism is an arbitrary and poorly designed exercise in negligent human ignorance.
 It has no basis.

-This simple observation of the sameness of our structures is so powerful to me that it overshadows all other proofs and arguments for unity of races and the reality of our oneness as humans.
-Only if we could convey this simple proof to all who doubt that as humans we have the same mind, soul, body and existence.
-We should have the same rights and opportunities and should not ever allow the color of skin, accent, national origin, religious belief come in the way of our just and unified co-existence.
+This simple observation of the sameness of the human structures is so powerful to me that it overshadows all other proofs and arguments for the unity of races and the reality of our oneness as humans.
+If only we could convey this simple proof to all, who doubt that as humans, we have the same mind, soul, body, and existence.
+We should have equal rights and opportunities.
+We should never allow the color of skin, accent, national origin, or religious beliefs to get in the way of our just and unified co-existence.